-In 2021, amid global VC growth, Africa tech still grew faster than any other region with 2x the activity of last year and more than 3x the amount invested: 681 rounds of fundraising brought in a total of $5.2 Billion in equity, with a further ~$800m in debt, to a total of ≈724 startup deals.
-(As Partech, Disrupt Africa, Briter Bridges, The Big Deal, and many others point out)
+In 2022, despite a crash in global VC growth, African tech funding remained resilient, with 2x the activity of 2020 and more than 3x the amount invested: 1000+ rounds of fundraising brought in a total of >$5.4 Billion in startup investments (As Partech, Disrupt Africa, Briter Bridges, The Big Deal, and many others point out)

 It's Hard Not to Be Excited About #AfricaRising.